Killing of Jean Charles de Menezes: Hunt for suspects

 On 22 July 2005, the Metropolitan Police were searching for four suspects in four attempted bombings carried out the previous day; three at London Underground stations and one on a bus in Haggerston.
 As the perpetrators had not died in the failed suicide bombings, a large police investigation and manhunt began immediately.
 An address on Scotia Road, Tulse Hill, in south London was written on a gym membership card that was found inside one of the undetonated bags used by the bombers.

 Menezes, an electrician, lived in one of the flats with two of his cousins, and had just received a call to fix a broken fire alarm in Kilburn.
 At around 9:30 am, officers carrying out surveillance saw Menezes emerge from the communal entrance of the block.

 An officer on duty in a surveillance van at Scotia Road, referred to as "Frank" in the Stockwell 1 report, compared Menezes' likeness to that of the CCTV photographs of the bombing suspects from the previous day and noticed similarities that he felt warranted attention.
 As the officer was allegedly urinating into a bottle at the time, he was unable to immediately film the suspect to transmit images to Gold Command, the Metropolitan Police operational headquarters for major incidents.
 The inquest transcript confirms that "Frank" was a soldier on secondment to the undercover surveillance unit.

 Misidentification

-Based on Frank's suspicion, the Met's Gold Commander Cressida Dick then authorized officers to continue pursuit and surveillance, and ordered that the suspect be prevented from entering the London Underground system.
+Based on Frank's suspicion, the Operation's Gold Commander, Cressida Dick, then authorized officers to continue pursuit and surveillance, and ordered that the suspect be prevented from entering the London Underground system.

 Documents from the independent agency investigation of the shooting later concluded that mistakes in police surveillance procedure led to a failure to properly identify Menezes early on, leading to rushed assumptions and actions later at Stockwell tube station.